Unique villages that are worth the detour in Holland

 1) Book City of Bredevoort

 In the early nineties, this quaint village with its narrow streets was still very quiet.
 Too quiet even: many of the shops remained vacant.
 When a series of book merchants moved into the vacant buildings in 1993, this gave rise to a real ‘national book city’.
-Bredevoort is a bustling town once again, and has 20 unique (antiquarian) bookshops, including a Dutch and an English bookshop, and a lively central square with a city brewery.
-A book market is organised near the church every third Sunday of the month.
+Bredevoort is now a bustling town once again, and has 20 unique (antiquarian) bookshops, including a German and an English bookshop, and a lively central square with a city brewery.
+An international book fair is held five times a year.

 2) Koloniedorp Frederiksoord